GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 The [API](https://pub.dev/documentation/porter_2_stemmer/latest/) exposes the [Porter2Stemmer class](#porter2stemmer-class), an English language `stemmer` utility class and the  [Porter2StemmerExtension](#porter2stemmerextension-extension) String extension.

-### Porter2Stemmer Class
+### Porter2Stemmer interface

-The `Porter2Stemmer` class exposes the `Porter2Stemmer.stem` function that reduces a term to its word stem, base or root form by stepping through the five steps of the `Porter2 (English) stemming algorithm`.
-Each of the five stemmer steps is implemented as public function that takes a term as parameter and returns a manipulated String after applying the step algorithm.
+The [Porter2Stemmer] interface exposes the [Porter2Stemmer.stem] function that reduces a term to its word stem, base or root form by stepping through the five steps of the `Porter2 (English) stemming algorithm`.

+Terms that match a key in `Porter2Stemmer.exceptions` (after stripping quotation marks and possessive apostrophy `'s`) are stemmed by returning the corresponding value from `Porter2Stemmer.exceptions`.

+The default exceptions used by [Porter2Stemmer] are:
+  { 'skis': 'ski',
+    'skies': 'sky',
+    'dying': 'die',
+    'lying': 'lie',
+    'tying': 'tie',
+    'idly': 'idl',
+    'gently': 'gentl',
+    'singly': 'singl' }

+### Porter2StemmerMixin

+ Each of the five stemmer steps is implemented as a public function that takes a term as parameter and returns a manipulated String after applying the step algorithm.
 The steps may therefore be overriden in sub-classes.

 Terms that match the following criteria (after stripping quotation marks and possessive apostrophy "s") are returned unchanged as they are considered to be acronyms, identifiers or non-language terms that have a specific meaning:
 * terms that are in all-capitals, e.g. TSLA;